How to Price Handmade Beaded Jewelry

 There are a few things that you may not automatically think about when pricing your jewelry, but they are just as important as your price per bead or finding.

 - Shipping: Always take the amount you pay for shipping into account when getting your base price for your materials.
 If you've ordered ten items from a retailer or an eBay seller and your shipping was $5.00, then add $0.50 to the base price of each item ordered.
 That would make your $1.00 strand of orange crystals now worth $1.50.

 - Waste: It almost doesn't seem fair to charge people for something they don't get, but it's necessary.
 In the above photo and chart, my beaded necklace is 17 inches long, and the bracelet is a little less than 8 inches, which adds up to 25 inches, but I have included 29 inches in the base price.
-This accounts for the extra at the ends that is doubled up (I'll explain that in another article) and about two inches I had to clip off of each piece to complete it.
-Though the customer is not getting those extra two inches, I don't want to lose my money on them, either, so they get added into the base price.
+This accounts for the extra at the ends that are doubled up (I'll explain that in another article), and about two inches, I had to clip off of each piece to complete it.
+Though the customer is not getting those extra two inches, I don't want to lose my money on them, either, so they get added to the base price.

 - Packaging: If you are selling online or in a retail situation, take those bags, Ziploc baggies, mailers, and packaging materials into account in your base price.
 I would not advise adding them to your shipping charges on places like eBay or Etsy.
 If you charge someone $3.00 for shipping because you've included the bubble wrap and your tape, but the package gets delivered to your buyer with $0.35 shipping, they might be a little ticked.
 And they'd be perfectly within their rights to get mad.
 So include those incidentals in your base cost.